 - Topical steroid creams help with inflammation, itching and swelling.
 They come in various strengths.

 - Antibiotics are prescribed to take by mouth if bacterial infections are present.
 This usually happens with scratching the affected area.

-Tips & Home Remedies
+Tips & Home Remedies for Eczema

 The following tips may help prevent or manage flare-ups of eczema: